epogrebnyak/runnable-python/docs/resources/student-checklist.md

 - A value is a small piece of data of a specific data type. `5` is an integer value, `0.33` is a float value, and `"Life is wonderful"` is a string value.
 - Several operations on values form an expression.
 An expression evaluates to a resulting value.
-- Longer defnition: An expression is a combination of values, variables, operators, and calls to functions that are evaluated to produce another value.
 - Operations have order of precedence that you can clarify with parenthesis `()`.
 - You can use Python REPL to write out and evaluate expressions.

 ## Variables

-Concept:
+### Concept

 - A variable is a named storage for a value that can be accessed throughout the program.
 - You can _bind_ a name to a value and refer to this value by that name later.

-Assignment:
+### Assignment operation

 - Another way of saying the same is that you _assign_ a value to a variable with a specific name.
-- Assignment operator `=` takes an expression on the right right, evaluates it and assigns a value to a
-  variable on the left.
+- Assignment operator `=` takes an expression on the right right, evaluates it and assigns a value to a variable on the left.

 ```python
 language = "Python"